The Regulatory Burden

 Manage Compliance and Risk with Confidence and Ease

-ZenGRC sempowers you to automate and accomplish your goals faster and with greater accuracy so that you can focus on mission-critical tasks like pipeline management.
+ZenGRC empowers you to automate and accomplish your goals faster and with greater accuracy so that you can focus on mission-critical tasks like pipeline management.

 Both the pipeline industry guidelines and the NIST critical infrastructure guidance include steps such as risk assessment, response planning, mitigation, training and protective technology to keep essential assets as far away from threats as possible.

 However, for security officers building a compliance strategy, those obligations can translate into seemingly insurmountable objectives.
-This is where ZenGRC can play a role in helping to streamline and guide compliance management systems.
+This is where ZenGRC can play a role in helping to streamline and guide risk, cybersecurity and compliance efforts.

-In addition to providing a central repository for organizing and cataloging all compliance documentation, ZenGRC’s automated workflows and compliance templates can help you to:
+In addition to providing a central repository for organizing and cataloging all compliance documentation, ZenGRC’s expert-provided framework and standards content, initial threat and risk scores and automated workflows can help you to:

 - Take an inventory of all the systems that control data assets, facilitate the pipeline and connect to the rest of your IT infrastructure